Learning Materials

 Stored in a local file

 > terraform state --help Usage: terraform state <subcommand> [options] [args] ...
-Subcommands: list List resources in the state mv Move an item in the state pull Pull current state and output to stdout push Update remote state from a local state file rm Remove instances from the state show Show a resource in the state
+Subcommands: list List resources in the state mv Move an item in the state pull Pull current state and output to stdout push Update remote state from a local state file rm Remove instances from the state show Show a resource in the state- rename resource:

 terraform state mv <resource>.<old_name> <resource>.<new_name>